Arrests of children ages 10 to 17 in Maine

 Both in Maine and nationally, the rate of arrests per 1,000 youth has been declining.
-But 2020 was an extraordinary year as far as juvenile arrests with a 32% decline in juvenile arrests, from 2,489 in 2019 to just 1,689 arrests in 2020.
-In Maine the rate in 2019 is less than half what it was in 2012 and a quarter of what the rate was in 1999.
-The 2019 Maine rate of 21.2 per 1,000 compares favorably with other states.
+In Maine in 2020, juvenile arrests declined dramatically from 2019, and in 2021, the number of arrests continued to drop even further.
+There were 2,489 juvenile arrests statewide in 2019 and 1,689 arrests in 2020 and just 1,565 juvenile arrests in 2021.
+In Maine the rate in 2021 is less than half what it was in 2016 and a quarter of what the rate was in 2006.

-Of the 50 states, in 2019, Maine had one of the lowest rates of juvenile arrests for aggravated assault, and is in the top 5 lowest for robbery and weapons.
+Of the 50 states, in 2020, Maine had one of the lowest rates of juvenile arrests for aggravated assault, and is in the top 10 for the lowest for robbery and weapons.
 To compare states, see: Crime Rates By State